 One easy way to do this is to return to your local computer (type

-exit) and download the schemas, then use the
+exit) and download the schemas (give them distinct names), then use the

 sftp command to upload them to your EC2 instance home directory with the commands: